leakyrelu/caarlos0.github.com/_posts/2017-04-28-k8s-sandbox-costs.md

 all the services with the `service.beta.kubernetes.io/aws-load-balancer-internal` annotation set, ending up with tons of ELBs and spending a lot of money.

-Later on, we created a Ingress controller with nginx, and most of our services are served through it.
+Later on, we created an Ingress controller with nginx, and most of our services are served through it.
 So, instead of having a ELB for each service, we now have a single ELB for the Ingress.
 All requests pass through it, with nginx doing the work of sending them to the right pods.